 The National Community Pharmacists Association sponsors October 21st as National Check Your Meds Day to promote that patients bring their medications and prescriptions to their local pharmacist for revision.

 Pharmacists utilize this day and the activities around it to promote medication review.
-There are several ways you can observe this day, such as:
+You can observe this day in several ways, such as:

 Get your medication checked at your local pharmacist.